Written by: David Shimazaki and Julian Fenn

 Two-Day Visit - Flagstaff to Clarkdale - 55 miles plus side trips.

 Complete stop points 1) to 5) as set out in the One-Day Visit above.
 Then check out Sedona for the evening.
 If you want a bit of r & r there are lots of great spas to choose from and a range of restaurant options.
-There are many campgrounds in and around Sedona to stay at.
+There are many campgrounds and RV parks in and around Sedona to stay at.

 Three-Day Visit - Flagstaff to Jerome - 60 miles plus side trips